 The weather really sucked that day.
 Small drizzle.
 Strong wind.
 Cold.
 My umbrella broke after a few minutes so I was walking around with a broken umbrella all wet anyway.

 We did our research and had some points we wanted to visit for sure but other than that it was my favorite aimless walk and exploring whatever beauty you find on the way.

 The morning walk thought mostly empty city was spectacular.
 The architecture there is just magical.
-Full of colours.
+Full of colors.
 Patterns.
-The fairytale like colonies were everywhere and only added to the romantic spirit of the Karlovy Vary.
+The fairytale-like colonies were everywhere and only added to the romantic spirit of the Karlovy Vary.
 Just check out the pictures I took: